kiranchandusaragadam/resume-builder-react/README.md

 # Resume Builder 📄

-### Use professional field-tested resume templates that follow the exact ‘resume rules’ employers look for.
-Easy to use and done within minutes.
+### By using our templates you can create well formatted resume.

-### Technologies that are used in this project.
+### Technologies used in this project.

   <ul>
     <li>React</li>